 Appeal

 Addair Law might be a law firm with diverse practice areas, but the criminal defense lawyers in our Manhattan office work exclusively in that area of law.
-You can be confident that you’re getting an attorney who is laser-focused on defense strategies, tactics, and who is familiar with the finer points of law that often make a big difference in these cases.
+You can be confident that you are getting an attorney who is focused on defense strategies and tactics and who is familiar with the finer points of law that often make a big difference in these cases.

 Call (785) 645-2732 today.
 We work with both English and Spanish-speaking clients.